 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to PFRS 10 and PAS 28).
 The amendments address an inconsistency in the requirements in PFRS 10 and PAS 28 in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
 The amendments require that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
-A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
+A partial gain or loss is recognized when a transaction involves, even if these assets are housed in a subsidiary.